richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 - You need to authenticate to the private registry using `terraform login`.
 	- This command prompts you to create an API token with access to the private registry.
-	- `credentials.tfrc.json` is stored in plain text.
+	- The API token is stored in `credentials.tfrc.json` as plain text.

 # CLI Driven Workflow